Ryan-Dowman/A-Star-Pathfinding-Algorithm/README.md

 This project could easily be extended to include more user interaction, such as:
 - The ability to move start/end points
 - The ability to change the size of the grid
 - The ability to modify the animation speed
+- Maybe the ability to utilise Dijkstra's algorithm

 All these changes would be simple implementations using JavaScript’s `prompt` or, for a cleaner look, HTML inputs.
 I omitted these features to prioritize the demonstration focus of the project.